scality/Zenko/docs/docsource/operation/Introduction/supported_clouds+services.rst

 Zenko supports multiple-cloud storage operations natively using the Amazon Simple Storage Service (S3) protocol.
 It can handle data from many S3-compatible sources, as well as from servers using supported protocols.
+Zenko can also operate natively using Microsoft Azure Blob Storage as a front end.
+Operation is analogous to S3-based interactions, but as of release 1.2, feature parity has not been attained.

 The following Amazon S3-based clouds have been tested as Zenko-compatible
 sources: